31v1/cpp-intermediate/Sensor Average Calculator/README.md

 🧊 **Polar Aerospace Operations Base — Sensor Calibration Task**

-The hangar’s thermal monitoring system requires periodic verification to ensure that temperature sensors remain accurate under extreme Arctic conditions.
+As part of Belyy Ursov’s intermediate‑level training, she must verify the accuracy of the hangar’s thermal sensors.
-As part of Belyy Ursov’s intermediate‑level training, she must process a batch of raw sensor readings and compute their average.
+This routine calibration ensures that temperature readings remain reliable under extreme Arctic conditions.

 ## 🎯 Objective
 Read **10 temperature values** from the operator and compute the **average temperature** using a helper function.